nanot1m/glide-runner/README.md

 - A C toolchain: `clang` or `gcc`, and `make`
 - Platform SDK bits that raylib needs (e.g., Xcode Command Line Tools on macOS; X11 dev packages on Linux)

-raylib is vendored as a Git submodule under `vendor/raylib` and is built automatically by the Makefile.
+raylib is vendored as a Git submodule under `raylib` and is built automatically by the Makefile.

 ## Submodule